spencertipping/ni/doc/bloom.md

 $ ni other-data.txt rbAfilter   # return rows of other-data.txt for which field
                                 # A occurs inside the bloom filter

+$ ni other-data.txt rBAfilter   # return rows of other-data.txt for which field
+                                # A does not occur inside the bloom filter
 ```

 Because the filter data is just a lambda, it's also possible to say something